AbsaOSS/enceladus/_docs/1.0.0/usage-schema.md

 ### Global default values

-The value used in case of need of the default value and if _explicit default_ was not defined.
-The actual values are:
+The value used when _explicit default_ was not defined in the schema:

 - `null` for nullable column
 - `0` for numeric column